Pooja Shah Aug 11, 2026

 • Operations or Compliance Support: Provide support in regulations, monitoring and compliance in financial operations.

-The role of Anti-Money Laundering (AML) analysts is now in high demand in a variety of industries such as Banking and financial services, Fintech companies, Cryptocurrency platforms, Insurance companies, Consulting firms and Government and regulatory bodies.
+The role of AML Anti Money Laundering Specialist is now in high demand in a variety of industries such as Banking and financial services, Fintech companies, Cryptocurrency platforms, Insurance companies, Consulting firms and Government and regulatory bodies.

 To become a competitive candidate, you must acquire the unique skills and knowledge required by the industry you are most interested in pursuing a career in.

-To prepare an Anti-Money Laundering (AML) focused CV, you need to focus on technical regulatory knowledge, expertise in specialised software, and measurable, quantifiable achievements instead of the job responsibilities.
-Here are some tips you could follow to create an effective AML-CV;
+To prepare an AML Anti Money Laundering Specialist focused CV, you need to focus on technical regulatory knowledge, expertise in specialised software, and measurable, quantifiable achievements instead of the job responsibilities.
+Here are some tips you could follow to create an effective AML Anti Money Laundering Specialist CV;

 • Use a Professional Template: Select a template that is a clean and simple format that works well with ATS (Applicant Tracking Systems).